- Shows and Tickets

-Carey Perloff (Director, A Thousand Splendid Suns) is celebrating her 25th season as Artistic Director of American Conservatory Theater, where she has overseen a huge growth in the quality and scope of A.C.T.’s work; helped to rebuild the earthquake-damaged Geary Theater and the new Strand Theater in Central Market; and forged collaborations between A.C.T. and theatres across the United States and Canada.
-Known for innovative productions of classics and championing new writing and new forms of theatre, Ms. Perloff has directed classical plays from around the world, 10 plays by Tom Stoppard (including the American premieres of The Invention of Love and Indian Ink, also at Roundabout Theatre Company, and two productions of Arcadia), and many productions by favorite contemporary writers such as Samuel Beckett, Harold Pinter, José Rivera, and Philip Kan Gotanda.
-Her favorite productions include Hecuba, Mary Stuart, ’Tis Pity She’s a Whore, The Tosca Café, The Voysey Inheritance, Scorched, and Underneath the Lintel.
+Carey Perloff (Director) is celebrating her 25th season as Artistic Director of American Conservatory Theater, where she commissioned and developed this adaptation of A Thousand Splendid Suns.
+Known for innovative productions of classics and for championing new writing and new forms of theatre, she has directed classical plays from around the world, 10 plays by Tom Stoppard (including the American premieres of The Invention of Love and Indian Ink, also at Roundabout Theatre Company, and two productions of Arcadia), and many productions by favorite contemporary writers such as Samuel Beckett, Harold Pinter, José Rivera, and Philip Kan Gotanda.
+Her other productions include Hecuba, Mary Stuart, ’Tis Pity She’s a Whore, The Tosca Café, The Voysey Inheritance, Scorched, and Underneath the Lintel.
 Ms. Perloff is also an award-winning playwright.
 Her recent play Kinship premiered at the Théâtre de Paris in 2014; Higher won the 2011 Blanche and Irving Laurie Foundation Theatre Visions Fund Award; and Luminescence Dating premiered in New York at Ensemble Studio Theatre.
 Ms. Perloff’s book, Beautiful Chaos: A Life in the Theater (City Lights Foundation Books), was selected as San Francisco Public Library’s One City One Book selection for 2016.
 Before joining A.C.T., she was Artistic Director of Classic Stage Company in New York, where she directed the premiere of Ezra Pound’s Elektra, the American premiere of Pinter’s Mountain Language, and many classic works.
 Named a Chevalier de l’Ordre des Arts et des Lettresby the French government, Ms. Perloff received a B.A.
 Phi Beta Kappa in Classics and Comparative Literature from Stanford University and was a Fulbright Fellow at Oxford.

-American Conservatory Theater (Co-Producer, A Thousand Splendid Suns), San Francisco’s Tony Award-winning not-for-profit theatre, nurtures the art of live theatre through dynamic productions, intensive actor training, and engagement with the community.
-Under the leadership of Artistic Director Carey Perloff, the company embraces its responsibility to conserve, renew, and reinvent its rich theatrical traditions while exploring new artistic forms and communities.
-Founded by William Ball, A.C.T. opened its first San Francisco season in 1967.
-It has since performed more than 350 productions to more than 7 million people.
-Ms. Perloff’s 24-year tenure has been marked by new translations and groundbreaking classical works colliding with exceptional contemporary theatre, Bay Area stories, cross-disciplinary performances, and international collaborations.
-A.C.T.’s 50-year-old Conservatory features its Master of Fine Arts actor training program; the Summer Training Congress, which attracts students worldwide; and the San Francisco Semester, a study-abroad opportunity for undergraduates.
-Other programs include the Young Conservatory for students aged 8–19; Studio A.C.T., theatre study for adults; and the Professional Development Training Program for corporate employees’ business performance skills.
-A.C.T. also brings theatre-based arts education to 12,000 Bay Area students a year.
-With its increased presence in the Central Market neighborhood marked by the renovation of The Strand Theater, A.C.T. plays a leadership role in securing the future of theatre for San Francisco and the nation.
+American Conservatory Theater (Co-Producer), San Francisco’s Tony Award–winning not-for-profit theatre, nurtures live theatre through dynamic productions, intensive actor training, and community engagement.
+It embraces its responsibility to conserve, renew, and reinvent its rich theatrical traditions while exploring new artistic forms and communities.
+A.C.T. opened its first San Francisco season in 1967 and has since performed more than 350 productions to more than 7 million people.
+A.C.T.’s 50-year-old Conservatory features its master of fine arts actor training program, its Summer Training Congress that attracts students worldwide, and the San Francisco Semester, a study-abroad opportunity for undergraduates.
+Its other programs include the Young Conservatory (for students aged 8–19) and Studio A.C.T., theatre study for adults.
+A.C.T. also brings theatre-based arts education to 16,000 Bay Area students annually.
+With its increased presence in the Central Market neighborhood, marked by the renovation of The Strand Theater, A.C.T. plays a leadership role in securing the future of theatre for San Francisco and the nation.